Our Methodology

 What This Methodology Does Not Cover

 • Personal product testing.
 One person cannot personally apply for, qualify for, hold, and use every product reviewed.
-Document analysis and public data are the foundation of every review.

 • Inside information.
 Reviews do not rely on tips, leaks, insider sources, or non-public data.
 Everything is sourced from documents available to anyone willing to read them.